Dutch Boy Vintage Colors

-Buckle up your time traveling seatbelt for a trip to the land of ugly colors.
-These 1931 Dutch Boy Vintage Colors are so unappealing that even sepia tones would look at them and say, “You need a bit more excitement, buddy!”
+Buckle up your time traveling seatbelt for a voyage to the land of 1930’s ugly colors.
+These Dutch Boy Vintage Colors are so unappealing that today’s tones would look at them and cringe.
 Let’s examine the hues that inspired more nausea than a small boat in choppy waters.
 It’s a color journey that’ll have you asking “What were those people thinking?”

 Mustard Sludge: